 In December 2020, we entered into a cooperation and development agreement with Yaskawa, pursuant to which Yaskawa agreed to provide \$4.0 million over approximately three years to fund development activities related to industrial power conversion applications, with an initial focus on servo motor drive applications.
 Yaskawa provided \$1.0 million of this \$4.0 million commitment in December 2020.
 The Company evaluated and concluded that the deliverables are the same and nature of the services to be provided to Yaskawa will be consistent over the period of approximately three years.
-Accordingly, the Company recognized \$333 thousand as revenue during the year ended December 31, 2020.
-As of December 31, 2020, \$667 thousand is included in deferred revenue on the consolidated balance sheet.
+Accordingly, the Company recognized \$333 thousand as revenue for the three months ended March 31, 2021 and the year ended December 31, 2020.
+As of March 31, 2021 and December 31, 2020, \$334 thousand and \$667 thousand, respectively, is included in deferred revenue on the consolidated balance sheet.